paqstd-team/fake-cli/README.md

 If you find a bug or would like to suggest a new feature, you can create an issue on the GitHub repository for this project.
 If you'd like to contribute code, you can fork the repository and submit a pull request with your changes.

+For create new release use git tags.
+Create new tag `git tag vX.Y.Z` and push it `git push origin vX.Y.Z`.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.